RicoJia/ricojia.github.io/_posts/2022/2022-01-31-deep-learning-CNN-Basics.markdown

 ### Benefits Of Using Convolutional Layer

 - Reduces the number of parameters, thus reduces the overfitting problem.
-- **Smaller number of parameters also mean smaller sets of training images**
+- **Smaller number of parameters also means smaller sets of training images**
 - Convolutional Layers also benefit from **sparsity of connections**.
 This means that the activation of the next layer is only affected by a small number of activations from the previous layer (the ones in the corresponding filtered area)